Skip to Main Content

 NounProject

-• A collection of icons, the Noun Project strives to build a global visual language that everyone can understand.
-Icons have public domain or creative commons licenses.
-Using symbols demonstrates digital and print attribution.
-User can also pay a fee to use the icon without attribution
+- A collection of icons, the Noun Project strives to build a global visual language that everyone can understand.
+Icons have public domain or Creative Commons licenses; see Legal for more details.
+User can also pay a fee to use the icon without attribution.

 US Fish and Wildlife Service National Digital Library

-• Most of the images in this searchable database are in the public domain; those that are not specify permitted uses and attribution.
+- Most of the images in this searchable database state 'public domain' in the Rights field on each image; those that are not specify permitted uses and attribution.